 Air Malta Documents you need to travel

 Passengers travelling to Malta are required by the Superintendence of Public Health for Malta to complete the EU digital Passenger Locator Form.
-The equivalents which are being phased out may be accessed here.

-These need to be handed over to the health authorities on arrival in Malta.
+This needs to be handed over to the health authorities on arrival in Malta.

 Make sure you have what you need before you leave